kpi-wdc/dj/README.md

 [![Stories in Ready](https://badge.waffle.io/sochka/wdc.png?label=ready&title=Ready)](https://waffle.io/sochka/wdc)

 #### Prerequisites
-- maven is installed and available in `PATH`
-- git is installed and available in `PATH`

-For developers:
+Required software:

-- node.js is installed
+- node.js is installed (better 0.11.x or 0.12.x versions)
+Install latest node.js using `npm install -g n; n latest` as root/admin user
 - npm is installed (1.2 doesn't work, 1.4 works fine, check with `npm --version`.
-Install new npm with `npm install -g npm` and make sure new npm is in `PATH` with higher priority than the old one.
+Upgrade newer npm with `npm install -g npm` and make sure new npm is in `PATH` with higher priority than the old one.

+Highly recommended:
 - bower is installed (run `npm install -g bower` as admin)
 - gulp is installed (run `npm install -g gulp` as admin)

+Optional:
 - karma is installed (run `npm install -g karma` as admin)
 - protractor is installed (run `npm install -g protractor` as admin)
 - chrome and firefox (optional) are installed

 ## Build
 To run this project from terminal run the following command: